Palma Scholars Program Overview

 Summer Retreats

 The Palma Scholars cohort participates in 4-to-7-day summer program retreats, focused on a project or initiative that relates to that year’s Palma Seminar work.
-The retreat is an opportunity for authentic hands-on learning, while also gifting the students and program director with quality time together.
-Most recently the cohort traveled to Clarksdale, Mississippi to experience the Deep South, looking into blues, the civil rights movement, and criminal justice, while also volunteering at Habitat for Humanity.
-Other retreats have included traveling to Eastern Oregon to experience living and working on a ranch and to Vancouver, BC to examine firsthand the impact of the 2012 Winter Olympics.
+The retreat is an opportunity for authentic hands-on learning, while also providing the students and program director quality time together.
+Most recently, the cohort visited San Diego to learn about immigration and religion on the border, and then complemented that with a two-week intensive service project back in Portland.
+Other retreats have included traveling to Mississippi to experience the Deep South’s blues, civil rights movement, and criminal justice, while also volunteering for Habitat for Humanity; Eastern Oregon to experience living and working on a ranch; and Vancouver, BC to examine firsthand the impact of the 2010 Winter Olympics.

 Leadership Development